justas-d/roll20-enhancement-suite/README.md

 ## License
 The source code is licensed under GPL-3.0.

-The logo is licensed under CC BY-SA 4.0.
+The logo is licensed under CC BY-NC-SA 4.0.

 [dialog-polyfill](https://github.com/GoogleChrome/dialog-polyfill) is copyright The Chromium Authors.
 See LICENSE.